aa-nadim/javascript/README.md

 index.html: The HTML structure of the vacation rental website.

-styles.css: CSS styles to define the layout, design, and responsiveness of the website.
+style.css: CSS styles to define the layout, design, and responsiveness of the website.

-script.js: JavaScript code that implements the interactive functionalities of the website.
+index.js: JavaScript code that implements the interactive functionalities of the website.

 ## Getting Started